-To help ensure compliance with the Code, we recommend businesses engaging in telemarketing or lead generation activities under the program:
+To help ensure compliance with the VEU code of practice, we recommend businesses engaging in telemarketing or door-to-door sales visits to consumers under the VEU program:

-Check your records to ensure that the consumer has provided consent and it remains valid prior to contact.

-- Have a system that allows staff or contractors to check whether consumer consent is withdrawn or expired. - Train staff and contractors to mark consent as withdrawn, and to check whether consent has been withdrawn or expired before making a telephone call or visit.
+- Check their records to ensure that the consumer has provided express prior consent and it still is valid prior to contact. - Have a system that allows staff or contractors to check whether consumer consent is withdrawn or expired. - Train staff and contractors to mark consent as withdrawn, and to check whether consent has been withdrawn or expired before making a telephone call or visit.